interlock-network/interlock-docs/docs/faq.md

 ### Is this a new blockchain?

-No, this is a distributed application built on top of existing blockchains, Solana and Ethereum.
+No, this is a distributed application built on top of an existing blockchain.

 ### What blockchain are you built on?

-We are building our smart contracts on top of Solana, but we are minting out tokens on Ethereum, and we bridge the two worlds using Wormhole.
+We are building all of our smart contracts on the Aleph Zero blockchain.

-### Why did you choose Solana/Ethereum?
+### Why did you choose Aleph Zero?

-The Solana platform has addressed many of the outstanding problems found in similar popular blockchains like Ethereum: transaction speed, energy efficiency, infinite smart contract loops, etc. While our idea is — in principle — possible to implement on most blockchains, doing so on Solana would help us scale more easily and also more cheaply.
-Additionally we think that the Solana development stack is well-documented and robust enough to act as a solid foundation for the Interlock Network.
-And lastly, Solana's growing popularity will help us attract new contributors to the project.
-We chose to mint out tokens on Ethereum because that chain has a large user-base and ecosystem and we would like to be compatible with it.
-To that end we use Wormhole to allow people to transfer their $ILOCK Tokens between chains.
+The Aleph Zero platform is addressing many of the outstanding problems found in similar popular blockchain projects like Ethereum: transaction speed, energy efficiency, transaction cost, etc. While our idea is — in principle — possible to implement on most blockchains, doing so on Aleph Zero will help us scale more easily and also more cheaply.
+Additionally, we think that the Substrate / Ink! development stack for smart contracts on Aleph Zero is well-documented and robust enough to act as a solid foundation for the Interlock Network.
+Lastly, Aleph Zero’s strong community and growing popularity will help us attract new contributors to the project.
+We are both minting $ILOCK tokens and implementing our gray-area staking features on Aleph Zero.

 ### What is the difference between you and MSFT ION?